Mariners vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

+- Seattle has entered 28 games this season as the underdog by -105 or more and is 16-12 in those contests.

-- Based on this matchup's moneyline, the Mariners have an implied win probability of 62.3%.
+- Bookmakers have implied with the moneyline set for this matchup that the Mariners have a 51.2% chance of pulling out a win.

-- Seattle has combined with opponents to go over the total 56 times this season for a 56-56-3 record against the over/under.
+- Seattle and its opponents have gone over the total this season in 56 of its 116 opportunities.

+- The Mariners are 4-10-0 against the spread in their 14 games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!